 He stood with his arms by his sides, his palms turned toward her in a gesture that was either supplicating or meant to show that he intended no threat.
 “Oh, please, Miss Gibbs, won’t you come back?
 I can’t leave here, and you’re the first person I’ve talked to, since…”

 “I don’t know.”
 Jessie was too panic-stricken to know what she was saying.
 She clutched her skirts up around her ankles, turned and ran from the clearing, through the forest glade, along the cornfield, past the campsite to the parking area.
-She jumped into her van and locked the doors, turned on the ignition and sat hugging herself, waiting for the heat to come on and for her trembling to stop so that she could drive safely.
+Safely locked in her old van, she drove with reckless speed along the rutted farm road, glancing into the rearview mirror but seeing only the deceptive ordinariness of the rain-washed landscape.